- Click here to read

 - Click here to listen

-- I didn’t realize we were at the end of Joshua already!
+- Did you realize we were at the end of Joshua already!
 Starting Judges tomorrow 😬

 An altar was built that caused quite a stir and almost led to civil war in the newly founded nation of Israel.
 God prohibited the building of altars other than those He had commanded (Deuteronomy 12).
 Yet the tribes on the east side of the Jordan River—Reuben, Gad, and the half-tribe of Manasseh—constructed an altar.
 As a result, the western tribes felt the Law had been violated and intended to go to war against their own people.